 captureCDR()

-Capture a snapshot of the page, upload it, and get back a cdrId confirming the evidence is persisted.
+Capture a snapshot of the page, upload it, and get back a cdrId confirming the evidence is stored.

 Usage